eightypop/laravel-resque-ex/README.md

 ## Laravel Resque

 This package allows you to connect to Resque when using `Queue`.

+This is a fork of awillis13's [laravel-resque](https://github.com/awellis13/laravel-resque) using kamisama's fork of chrisboulton's php-resque.

 ## Requirements
 - PHP 5.4+
-- Illuminate\Config 4.1+
-- Illuminate\Queue 4.1+
-- Resque 1.2
-- ResqueScheduler 1.1 (Optional)

 ## Installation

-First you need to add the following to your project's `composer.json`:
+Add the following to your project's `composer.json`:

     "require": {
-    	"awellis13/laravel-resque": "1.2.x"
+    	"whatknight/laravel-resque": "1.0.0"
     }

 Now you need to run the following to install the package: